MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntifs/nf-ntifs-ntcreatefile.md

 Step 3 makes this practical only for Filter oplocks.
 The handle opened in step 3 can have a *DesiredAccess* that contains a maximum of FILE_READ_ATTRIBUTES | FILE_WRITE_ATTRIBUTES | FILE_READ_DATA | FILE_READ_EA | FILE_EXECUTE | SYNCHRONIZE | READ_CONTROL and still not break a Filter oplock.
 However, any *DesiredAccess* greater than FILE_READ_ATTRIBUTES | FILE_WRITE_ATTRIBUTES | SYNCHRONIZE will break a Level 1 or Batch oplock and make the FILE_RESERVE_OPFILTER flag useless for those oplock types.

 NTFS is the only Microsoft file system that implements FILE_RESERVE_OPFILTER.

+For the *CreateOptions* FILE_OPEN_BY_FILE_ID flag, an example device name will have the format: ```\??\C:\FileID\device\HardDiskVolume1\ObjectID```, where FileID is 8 bytes and ObjectID is 16 bytes:

+* On NTFS, this can be a 8-byte or 16-byte reference number or object ID.
+A 16-byte reference number is the same as an 8-byte number padded with zeros.
+* On ReFS, this can be an 8-byte or 16-byte reference number.
+A 16-byte number is not related to an 8-byte number.
+Object IDs are not supported.
+* The FAT, ExFAT, UDFS, and CDFS file systems do not support the FILE_OPEN_BY_FILE_ID flag.

+This number is assigned by and specific to the particular file system.
+Because the filename field will partly contain a binary blob, it is incorrect to assume that this is a valid Unicode string, and more importantly may not be a null terminated string.

 Callers of **NtCreateFile** must be running at IRQL = PASSIVE_LEVEL and [with special kernel APCs enabled](/windows-hardware/drivers/kernel/disabling-apcs).